Jan. 1, 2023 - Dec. 31, 2023Amount Awarded

 University of Illinois at Urbana-Champaign

-Martin Wiedmann, Ph.D.Summary
+Martin Wiedmann, Ph.D.Resources

 The produce industry needs a model to (i) identify the most important risks in a supply chain and (ii) identify which practices and control strategies appropriately reduce risks of contamination events that could lead to product recalls and illness outbreaks.
 This could mean which pathogen is most important for a commodity, or which practice represents the largest risk for a given supply chain.
 Our project meets that need.
 We do this by first modelling the risk in a supply chain for leafy greens contaminated by two important pathogens, either Shiga toxin–producing Escherichia coli or Listeria monocytogenes.
 In future work, we would expand the model to accommodate additional pathogens, practices, and commodities, as identified by feedback from CPS stakeholders, and then show how to use the model to assess the impact of newly identified risks such as newly identified problematic practices, emerging pathogens, or products.
 In all our analyses, we will measure the impact of newly identified risks or newly modeled control strategies by how they change the total supply chain risk as compared to the risk uncontrolled by current practices.